SELECT TOPIC

 In an era of value-based purchasing, readmission rate penalties, and HCAHPS scores factoring into reimbursement, focusing on the patient leads to better financial performance.
 Through Lean, lower costs are an end result of doing everything else well… putting the patient first.
 In this talk, Mark Graban will explain these principles, share examples, and facilitate discussions that will make this all very practical for you.

-As organizations progress with Lean, it’s natural for them to shift from just implementing a few tools and completing a few projects.
-The best Lean organizations have embraced “Lean thinking” and that includes the key mindsets that shape our culture and drive the behaviors that create change and sustain excellence.
+As organizations progress with Lean, they naturally shift from just implementing a few tools and completing a few projects.
+The best Lean organizations have embraced “Lean thinking, ” including the key mindsets that shape our culture and drive the behaviors that create change and sustain excellence.

 In this talk, Mark Graban shares key Lean mindsets, pairing the important conceptual background of Lean with real-world stories that bring these principles to life, vividly contrasting traditional healthcare thinking with Lean thinking.
 Using the mindsets explained in this talk will increase your chances for success, speeding up your Lean journey.